Frequently Asked Questions

 Where do I go?

-We meet at Coffs Harbour International Marina, GATE E. If you could meet us 15 minutes prior to departure for an on time trip!
+We meet at Coffs Harbour International Marina, at the FLOATING WHARF.
+You can find this opposite Attitude Burgers.
+If you could meet us 15 minutes prior to departure for an on time trip!

 Will I get SeaSick?